Report a smell at Withyhedge Landfill, Pembrokeshire

 4.4.24. | Withyhedge Landfill Update

-On 13 February 2024, NRW served a Regulation 36 Enforcement Notice on RML, the operator of Withyhedge Landfill requiring them to complete a number of actions in response to identified permit non-compliances which were linked to fugitive landfill gas emissions and offsite odours.
+On 13 February 2024, NRW served a Regulation 36 Enforcement Notice on RML, the operator of Withyhedge Landfill requiring them to complete a number of actions.

 In recent weeks we have visited Withyhedge Landfill on a number of occasions to check progression with actions in the Notice, and to ensure that this work has not created other problems.